TheJare/ICSTest/README.md

 The page that contains the canvas and runs the code.
 It uses jQuery, probably for not a lot - I just include it by default everywhere.

-### build
+## Build instructions

-Script to build the compiled, merged and uglified game.min.js from the .iced sources Note that uses 'ics' as the command to invoke the Iced CoffeeScript compiler, and 'uglify' for the minification.
+Note that the Makefile uses 'ics' as the command to invoke the Iced CoffeeScript compiler, and 'uglify' for minification.
-You can find and install both uglify and iced-coffee-script as node packages using nodejs' npm.
+You can install both uglify and iced-coffee-script as nodejs packages using npm.
+Go to http://nodejs.org/ to install Node and npm.
+I believe Iced installs its script as 'coffee' like the original compiler, but I wanted to avoid the name clash.